Brobz/nuca_script/README.md

 This will do two things: initiate the values like we talked about, and also *assert* this variable as having the MyClass type for the rest of this scope (unless re-instantiated to a different class type, of course).

-This is useful for the compiler to know which attributes and methos are valid for this object variable to use.
+This is useful for the compiler to know which attributes and methods are valid for this object variable to use.

 We can now access all of the goodies that come with this class with the . operator, like so: